 Shani regularly lectures and hosts live community conversations about art, global engagement and social change with organizations such as the Aperture Foundation, Lincoln Center, Harlem Stage, NYU and the Schomburg Center.

-An avid supporter of initiatives that work to merge culture and social justice, Jamila has worked in an advisory capacity with government agencies and non-profits on issues including organizational strategy, program development and grant administration.
-Currently, she serves as a mentor for NEW INC — the first museum led cultural incubator.
+A prolific curator of initiatives that merge culture and human rights, Jamila has worked with museums, government agencies and non-profits on issues including organizational strategy, program development and grant administration.
+She served as a mentor for NEW INC — the first museum led cultural incubator.
 She was also the first alumni member to sit on the national selection committee for the New Voices fellowship, which allocated resources to rebuild the post-Katrina Gulf Coast.
-Further, she chaired a committee consulted about effective arts education models for the National Cares Mentoring Movement, and was the lead writer of the chapter on culture in the NCMM publication A New Way Forward: Healing What’s Hurting Black America.
-Her essays and poetry have been published in The Huffington Post; Race, Class and Gender; Black Renaissance Noire; Of Note and Global Connections to a Cultural Democracy.

 Named “One of our 35 Most Remarkable Women” by ESSENCE magazine, she’s been awarded fellowships and residencies to support her work from the J. William Fulbright Foundation and TED.
 Her portrait and quote are featured in “A Choice to Change the World,” a mural of socially engaged artists and advocates at her alma mater Spelman College.